The Macabre True Stories Behind 33 Of The Worst Serial Killers Of All Time

 3 of 34

-Leonarda Cianciulli murdered several women in Italy in 1939-1940 — and turned their bodies into soap and teacakes.
-Her murder spree started after a visit to a fortune teller left her convinced that she had to perform human sacrifices to keep her son alive.
-She murdered three women, getting rid of their bodies by gifting the soap and cakes to her friends.
-The clumsy third murder led the police to her door and locals were rocked by the news that their neighbor was a killer — and that they'd been washing their bodies with human remains.Wikimedia Commons
+Leonarda Cianciulli murdered three women in Italy in 1939 and 1940 — and turned their bodies into soap and teacakes.
+Her murder spree started after a visit to a fortune teller left her convinced that she had to perform human sacrifices to keep her son alive as he fought during World War II.
+She killed three women, dismembered their bodies, and used their remains in teacakes and soap, which she later gifted to her friends.
+Her sloppy third murder led to her getting caught by the authorities, who would later sentence her to 30 years in a prison and three years in a criminal asylum.
+She died in the asylum.Wikimedia Commons

 4 of 34

-From the 1920s until the 1950s, Nannie Doss, a.k.a.
-"The Giggling Granny," murdered an estimated 11 people.
-She killed her four husbands, two of her four children, her two sisters, her mother, a grandson, and a mother-in-law.
-When she was finally caught, Doss could hardly talk about the murders without cracking a smile and laughing.Bettmann/Getty Images
+From the 1920s to the 1950s, Nannie Doss, a.k.a.
+"The Giggling Granny," murdered several of her own family members.
+She killed four husbands, two children, two sisters, her mother, two grandsons, and a mother-in-law.
+When she was finally caught, Doss could hardly talk about the murders without cracking a smile and laughing, hence her bone-chilling nickname.Bettmann/Getty Images

 5 of 34